scrabbletank/farhome-rules/monstermanual.md

 |-1/0|2/0|0/0|3/0|2/0|0/0|

 ___
-***Mimcry Casting.*** This creature does not require a codex to cast spells.
+***Mimicry Casting.*** This creature does not require a codex to cast spells.
 Regardless of spell type they roll 0/3/2/0/0 for all spells, and add 2 Superior dice when the target of _Counter Spell_.
 They have 5 2nd level spell slots, but do not know any spells naturally.
 Instead the Merculent copies spells cast around them of 2nd level and below.
 The Merculent can cast the spell for the next 24 hours, after which the spell is forgotten.

 ***Hover.*** This creature has flying and hovers over the ground.